hughobrien/psu-constitution/README.md

 1. The Governance of the PSU shall be based on the democratic principle that every member shall have the fullest opportunity to directly participate in PSU affairs.

-2. Subject to this constitution, the powers of government of the PSU shall be vested in, and exercised by the organs established by this constitution; namely in descending order of authority:
+2. Subject to this Constitution, the powers of government of the PSU shall be vested in, and exercised by the organs established by this Constitution; namely in descending order of authority:

 	1. Referendum